‘Short, but deep’: Interview with Japanese filmmaker and curator Yuka Sato by Yap Khai Qing

 I once saw a Martin Scorsese film, where he used stills – not photos, stills.
 I loved it.
 But I couldn’t exactly say what it was that fascinated me so much.
 I think it was the fact that something all of a sudden changed.
 It was still the film – but I saw that it was a film.
-One became aware of the medium.
-So I loved the distance it created.
+I became aware of the medium.
+And I loved the distance that this awareness created.

 That’s very interesting.
 What you say is really intriguing to me.
 Distance is created and the artifice becomes apparent.
 Which movie is it?

 “Cape Fear”?
 Yes.
 I have seen it.
 I also watched his other films like “Alice Doesn’t Live Here Anymore”, “Taxi Driver”, “Goodfellas” and such … as well as that very famous Michael Jackson music video.
 Even with the limited number of Scorcese films I’ve seen, I still think his films are really experimental.